GenomicDataInfrastructure/gdi-userportal-ckanext-gdi-userportal/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <bruno.pacheco@lnds.lu>.
+Instead sensitive bugs must be sent by email to <tech@lnds.lu>.

 <!-- You may add a PGP key to allow the messages to be sent encrypted as well. -->